 However, for many church leaders achieving the level of engagement they wish for can be difficult due to poor content ideas.
 Regularly published newsletters are great.
-But what is even better is sending content that congregants enjoy to read.
-Now we know two things: 1) Newsletters are crucial for church communication 2) They have to be as informative as they are engaging.
+But what is even better is sending content that congregants enjoy reading.
+Now we know two things: 1) Newsletters are crucial for church communication and 2) They have to be as informative as they are engaging.

 Can’t live with them, can’t live without them!

 Since we can’t escape this means of communication with church members, it is better to make it count.

 In this article, we look at various ideas that every church can incorporate in their newsletters to increase church engagement, open and click-through rates.

 We have divided these ideas into 4 sections as follows:

 To get started, don’t forget that you need a tool to email your church subscribers.
 Go ahead and create a free account on Get A Newsletter, upload your contacts and keep reading to get your first content idea.

 You are probably wondering… I thought this was about church newsletter ideas?
 Why are we talking about branding?

 Well, branding is part of content.
 Therefore it is our first church newsletter idea.
 As a matter of fact, branding your newsletters is very effective in getting known.